Tag: travel

 The Mystique of Lundy’s Unique Landscape

 Small Islands across the globe have long held a mystique, sometimes becoming sites of religious, spiritual or supernatural exception.
-Johnson, H., (2024) I read an article by Henry Johnson (2024) about religious or spiritual places.
+Johnson, H., (2024) I recently read an article by Henry Johnson (2024) about religious or spiritual places.
 It made me think about how Lundy doesn’t show itself as a spiritual place.
-It doesn’t announce itself in the…
+It doesn’t announce itself in…

 -